coinbase/mesh-cli/README.md

 ### Balance Reconciliation
 #### Active Addresses
-The validator checks that the balance of an account computed by its operations is equal to the balance of the account according to the node.
-If this balance is not identical, the validator will exit.
+The CLI checks that the balance of an account computed by its operations is equal to the balance of the account according to the node.
+If this balance is not identical, the CLI will exit.

 #### Inactive Addresses
-The validator randomly checks the balances of accounts that aren't involved in any transactions.
-The balances of accounts could change on the blockchain node without being included in an operation returned by the Rosetta Server.
-Recall that all balance-changing operations must be returned by the Rosetta Server.
+The CLI randomly checks the balances of accounts that aren't involved in any transactions.
+The balances of accounts could change on the blockchain node without being included in an operation returned by the Rosetta Node API.
+Recall that all balance-changing operations should be returned by the Rosetta Node API.

 ## Future Work
-* Move syncer, reconciler, and storage packages to rosetta-sdk-go for better re-use.
 * Automatically test the correctness of a Rosetta Client SDK by constructing, signing, and submitting a transaction.
 This can be further extended by ensuring broadcast transactions eventually land in a block.
-* Change logging to utilize a more advanced output mechanism than CSV.

 ## License
 This project is available open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).